soramitsu/vue-kakuyaku/packages/core/README.md

 }
 ```

-When the _atomic_ state becomes _fulfilled_, the _stale_ state updates its `fulfilled` too, removing the last rejection reason if there were some.
-When the _atomic_ state becomes _rejected_, the _stale_ state only updates rejection reason, without touching the last `fulfilled` value.
+When the _atomic_ state becomes _fulfilled_, the _stale_ state updates its `fulfilled` value and removes the last rejection reason if there was any.
+When the _atomic_ state becomes _rejected_, the _stale_ state only updates the rejection reason without touching the last `fulfilled` value.

-`PromiseStaleState<T>` type is not [_exclusive_](#atomic-promise-state) - the stale state might have a fulfilled value, a rejection reason and be pending **at the same time**.
-You might think of it as a `PromiseStateAtomic<T>` with memory about its previous executions.
+`PromiseStaleState<T>` type is not [_exclusive_](#atomic-promise-state): the stale state might have a fulfilled value, a rejection reason and be pending **at the same time**.
+You might think of it as of a `PromiseStateAtomic<T>` with memory about its previous executions.

 This utility might be useful in simple scenarios.
-However, it cannot be compared with libraries such as [`Kong/swrv`](https://github.com/Kong/swrv) or [`ConsoleTVs/vswr`](https://github.com/ConsoleTVs/vswr) - they implement SWR pattern in a much more comprehensive way.
-Anyway, they have their own drawbacks, thus `@vue-kakuyaku/swr` is planned to be a competitive solution.
+However, it cannot be compared to libraries such as [`Kong/swrv`](https://github.com/Kong/swrv) or [`ConsoleTVs/vswr`](https://github.com/ConsoleTVs/vswr), which implement SWR pattern in a much more comprehensive way.
+However, these libraries have their own drawbacks.
+Thus, `@vue-kakuyaku/swr` is planned to be a competitive solution.

 ### Set up an async action in separate scope with `useDeferredScope()`